drrep/favorite-pokemons/README.md

 # Favorite pokemons
-A small webapp which shows some my favorite pokemons randomized.
+A small webapp which shows some of my favorite pokemons and their attributes randomized.
-Built with FastApi server, asyncio and serverside template rendering.
+Built with FastApi server, asyncio, sqlite and serverside Jinja template rendering.

 ## Run in virtual env
 Used python version 3.10.5